PubInv/PubInv/ideas/Project #19: Single-chamber biochar producer and stove.md

 It would seem that any practical use by non-experts would have to have either passive or active control of the proportion of the syngas going to these two flames.

+## Design Improvements

+I need to make a drawing of this, but I've thought of a number of improvements.

+* We want a simple system for safely shutting off the O2 input.
+This can be a cock-and-fire one time system.
+The operator raises a door, propped up by a solenoid.
+Our control system slams the door shut, making it mostly air-tight, when temperature is high enough to prdocue syngas.
+This reduces the chance of the char bursting into flame int he presence of oxygen later.
+* We have a single exhaust with a single flare.
+However, it is fed by three systems: the O2-in-the-box system and the syngas-around the box system and the excess-syngas system.
+* There is a single valve that control how much syngas goes back to the retort vs. how much goes out to waste heat.
+In this way there is ALWAYS an flared exhaust port working.
+* We put the arduino control outside and give it a smoke detector.
+Can't be too careful.
+* We may try to power the arduino with an simple heat engine or "egg-beater" turbine from the exhaust gases.
+In this way we would need no batteries.
+The system would be completely self contained: one match does every thing you need.

 # Alternate Embodiments

 ## Camp Stove